sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 > We have developed and implemented techniques that double the performance of
 > the dynamically-typed object oriented languages.

+Due to the lack of a compiler name, I refer to the compiler presented in this paper as "the Self compiler".

 ## The Challenge